The Safest and Most Dangerous Places in Plains, TX: Crime Maps and Statistics

 Is Plains, TX Safe?

-The D- grade indicates that the rate of crime is much higher than that of the average US city.
-Plains ranks in the 15th percentile for safety, meaning it is safer than 15% of cities but less safe than 85%.
-This analysis applies only to Plains's official city boundaries.
+The D- overall grade blends the violent, property, and other grades shown above into one measure, set against the average US city, where Plains's combined rate is much higher than the norm.
+Plains sits in the 15th percentile, ahead of 15% of cities and behind 85%.
+The grade covers only Plains's official city boundaries.
 See the table below for nearby cities.

-The crime rate in Plains is 42.69 per 1,000 residents in the typical year.
-Plains Residents generally consider the southeast part of the city to be the safest.
-Your chance of being a victim of crime in Plains varies by neighborhood - ranging from 1 in 23 in the northeast neighborhoods to 1 in 26 in the southeast.
+The overall crime rate in Plains is 42.69 per 1,000 residents in a typical year.
+Residents generally consider the southeast part of the city the safest.
+Your chance of being a victim ranges from 1 in 23 in the northeast neighborhoods to 1 in 26 in the southeast.

 The Cost of Crime™ in Plains, TX

-The total projected cost of crime in Plains for 2025 is $1,211,917.
-This translates to approximately $900 per resident and $2,454 per household.
-On average, crime-related costs account for 3.6% of the median household income in Plains.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Plains for 2025 is $1,211,917, about $900 per resident and $2,454 per household.
+That equals 3.6% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 50.3%